When I first adopted a plant-based diet, I wasn’t sure how to best replace animal products with vegan ones.

 Many people on vegan diets wonder how to get enough protein.

-You’ll be glad to know that plenty of protein-rich plant foods provide more than enough of this nutrient to meet the recommended daily needs.
+You’ll be glad to know that eating a variety of protein-rich plant foods provides more than enough of this nutrient to meet the recommended daily needs.

 For example, legumes and vegan meat alternatives — and even certain nondairy milks, whole grains, and fruits and veggies — are great sources of protein on plant-based diets.